 Like any other strategy for the future, estate planning is a critical part of life planning.
 Estate plans are made up of many parts, including wills and trusts, as well as any additional documents or information that will help beneficiaries carry out the requests of the benefactor.

 In case you need assistance down the road, make sure your needs are met by understanding the steps to plan your finances — and taking those steps while you’re healthy and of sound mind.

 What Is an Estate Plan?

 An estate plan is similar to a will but goes more in-depth.
 Passing away without an estate plan can drag your loved ones into a lengthy and expensive probate process to determine how assets should be distributed.
+Creating an estate plan is a crucial form of financial planning for you and your family.
 Some of the most important parts of the estate plan are: